Fenton Estate Case Study:

 That night, he started researching safer alternatives.
 He found MDRF Enterprises, a federally licensed FFL dealer in Saint Louis with a 13-year local presence, an A+ BBB rating, and more than 80 verified Google reviews averaging 4.9 stars.
 Those reviews repeatedly highlighted a consistent theme: safety, documentation, compliance, and respectful in-person firearm handling.

-Logged by manufacturer and model
+Photographed and logged by manufacturer and model.

 No parking lots.
 No strangers.
 No unclear transfer process.